 Help to control your cholesterol levels

-For some people, lifestyle changes, like a better diet and more exercise, may prevent or treat unhealthy cholesterol levels.
+For some people, lifestyle changes, such as a healthier diet and more physical activity, may prevent or treat unhealthy cholesterol levels.
 For others with high cholesterol, medication may also be needed.

-Work with your doctor to develop a treatment plan that’s right for you.
-If medication is required, be sure to take all medicines as prescribed by your doctor.
-The potential benefit to your health is well worth making these medications part of your normal routine.
+Work with your health care professional to develop a treatment plan that’s right for you.
+If medication is required, be sure to take it as prescribed.
+The potential benefit to your health is worth making these medications part of your normal routine.

 Types of cholesterol-lowering drugs

-Statins are recommended for most patients.
-Statins are the only cholesterol-lowering drug class that has been directly associated with a reduction in the risk of heart attack or stroke.
+Statins are recommended for most patients and have been directly associated with a reduction in the risk of heart attack or stroke.
+Statins continue to provide the most effective lipid-lowering treatment in most cases.

-Guidelines recommend that people in any of these four groups talk to their doctor about the risks and benefits of statin therapy:
+Guidelines recommend that people in any of these groups talk to their health care professional about the risks and benefits of statin therapy:

-Some people who do not fall into these categories may also benefit from statin therapy.
+Some people who don't fall into these categories may also benefit from statin therapy.

 Some of the major types of commonly prescribed cardiovascular medications are summarized in this section.
 We’ve included generic names as well as major trade names to help you identify what you may be taking.
 Please understand that the American Heart Association is not recommending or endorsing any specific products.
-If your prescription medication isn’t on this list, your doctor and pharmacist are your best sources of information.
-It’s important to discuss all the drugs you take with your doctor and to understand their desired effects and possible side effects.
-Never stop taking a medication or change your dosage (or frequency) without first consulting your doctor.
+If your prescription medication isn’t on this list, your health care professional and pharmacist are your best sources of information.
+It’s important to discuss all the drugs you take with your health care professional and to understand their desired effects and possible side effects.
+Never stop taking a medication or change your dosage (or frequency) without first consulting your health care professional.
 Some cholesterol-lowering medications may interact with grapefruit, grapefruit juice, pomegranate and pomegranate juice.
-Please talk to your doctor about any potential risks.
+Please talk to your health care professional about any potential risks.

 This class of drugs, also known as HMG CoA reductase inhibitors, works in the liver to prevent cholesterol from forming.
 This reduces the amount of cholesterol circulating in the blood.
 Statins are most effective at lowering LDL (bad) cholesterol.
 They also help lower triglycerides (blood fats) and raise HDL (good) cholesterol.

-Talk to your doctor about the possible side effects before starting statins.
+Talk to your health care professional about the possible side effects before starting statins.
 Most side effects are mild and go away as your body adjusts.
-Muscle problems and liver abnormalities are rare, but your doctor may order regular liver function tests.
-People who are pregnant or who have active or chronic liver disease should not take statins.
+Muscle pain is uncommon and liver abnormalities are rare, but your health care professional may order regular liver function tests.
+Women who are pregnant and those with active or chronic liver disease should discuss the use of statins with their health care professional

 Statins available in the U.S. include: